-K 1 2 3 4 5 Universal Screeners - Letter Name Identification - Letter Sound Fluency -Nonsense Word Fluency - Nonsense Word Fluency - Oral Reading Fluency - Oral Reading Fluency - NWEA MAP - Oral Reading Fluency - NWEA MAP - Oral Reading Fluency - NWEA MAP - Oral Reading Fluency - NWEA MAP
+К 1 2 3 4 5 Universal Screeners Letter Name ID Letter Sound Fluency Nonsense Word Fluency Nonsense Word Fluency Oral Reading Fluency Oral Reading FluencyNWEA MAP Oral Reading Fluency NWEA MAP Oral Reading FluencyNWEA MAP Oral Reading Fluency NWEA MAP New 2020 Screener for Characteri stics of Dyslexia Quick Phonological Awareness Screener (Hastings and Prince Edward District School Board) Phonological Awareness Screening Test by Dr. David Kilpatrick

-Response to Intervention (RtI) or Multi-Tiered Systems of Supports
+Response to Intervention (RtI)/Multi-Tiered System of Supports

-A system of support called Response to Intervention (RtI) has been in place in the district since 2006.
+A system of supports called Response to Intervention (RtI) has been in place in the district since 2006.
+This system is often referred to as the Multi-Tiered System of Supports (MTSS) which encompasses academic and behavioral supports.
 Each year this system is revised by a dedicated group of staff based on the current research.
-This system uses various screening tools to identify students who may be in need of extra support.
-Through the use of screening tools and classroom data, students are placed in an appropriate level of support.
+Various screening tools are used to identify students who may be in need of extra support.
+Through the use of screening tools and classroom data, students are placed in an appropriate level of support that is in addition to their core instruction.
 For many students, the core curriculum is meeting their educational needs.
-Some students may receive additional small group instruction from a teacher or an Educational Support Professional to either enhance or to help students meet proficiency on MN State Standards.
-This is accomplished through tiered instruction with classroom teachers.
+Some students may receive additional small group instruction from a teacher or an educational support professional to either enhance or help the students meet proficiency on MN State

+Standards.
+This is accomplished through tiered instruction designed by certified teachers.
 Still others may need more intensive support through more direct teaching with a highly qualified, licensed teacher.
-Special Education is one specialized program for students who need more tailored support instruction.
-Another program, Quest, services highly gifted students (top two to three percent in class) in grades 2-8.
+Special Education is one specialized program for students who need more tailored instruction.
+Another program, Quest, services highly gifted students (top two to three percent) in grades 2-9.

-For students needing extra support, teachers work together to provide small group or individual time.
-This is what's commonly referred to as an intervention.
-Intervention strategies are based on the specific needs of the students.
-These strategies are decided upon after screeners have taken place and teachers may do further diagnostic testing to see the skill area that students need support.
-Some examples of strategies include paired reading for fluency development, Words Their Way for phonemic awareness and phonics, and Intervention by Design for students who need comprehension.
+For students needing extra support, teachers work together to provide small group or individual instruction, commonly referred to as an intervention.
+Intervention strategies are chosen after screeners have taken place.
+For some students, diagnostic assessments will be used to identify skills that a student is not proficient in.
+Some examples of interventions include paired reading for fluency development, Words Their Way for phonemic awareness and phonics, and reciprocal teaching for students who need comprehension support.

 Students' progress is monitored on a consistent basis.
-Depending on the level of intervention this might be every other week, monthly, or weekly.
+Depending on the level of intervention this might be monthly, every other week, or weekly.
 The data collected from this monitoring is graphed so a teacher can determine if the student is progressing at a desired rate.
-The desired rate is different based on the needs of the student.
+The desired rate is different for each student based on the needs of the student.

-In an RtI (Response to Instruction) model, parents are informed at various parts of the process.
-Each building has different requirements based on how they structure their RtI Model.
+In a MTSS (Multi-Tiered System of Supports) model, parents are informed at various points of the process.
+Each building has different requirements based on how they structure their MTSS Model.
 Some schools have a Federal program called Title I. In this program, parents are notified before the child receives an intervention by a teacher in the Title I program.
 Please see the section on Parent Notification for more details.
+In other schools, the parents are often informed at conferences.
+At this time, the parents and teacher can review the child's progress, how the intervention is working, and the plan for the child.

-See BHM Rtl Brochure Link for more information.
+See BHM MTSS Brochure Link for more information.